 Yet, while those institutions may have thought they have finished their regulatory duties towards their respective regulator, it is not the case.

-The EU Commission (hereinafter- Commission) has adopted a new Directive to tackle money laundering in the EU, and the deadline for implementation is vastly approaching.
+The EU Commission (hereinafter- Commission) has adopted a new Directive to tackle money laundering in the EU, and the deadline for implementation is fastly approaching.

 The new Directive (6 AMLD) will replace the current AML Framework in the EU and the current Directive (5 AMLD).
 The deadline for implementation for the Member States is December 3rd 2020.
 By this, not only the Member States will have to adjust their local laws, but also the financial institutions in the EU will have to adhere to the new AML framework.